Thomas Muthee: Other appearances and projects

-Muthee has traveled extensively as an international guest speaker and pastor.
-He and his wife were guest speakers of a Greenville, PA church in December 2002.
-In 2004, Muthee delivered two sermons as a guest pastor at the Kingsgate Community Church in the United Kingdom, recorded and posted at its web site.
-The following month, in May 2004, Muthee reprised his role as a guest speaker at an international prayer conference organized by the International Christian Chamber of Commerce in Örebro, Sweden.
-In 2008, Muthee was also a speaker at the Exchange Africa-Australia Summit.
-In addition, Bishop Muthee has a "strategic partnership" with Yarra Plenty Church of Victoria, Australia, with an October 2008 sermon by Muthee available on their website.
+Muthee has traveled extensively as an international guest speaker and pastor. in December 2002, he and his wife were guest speakers of a Greenville, Pennsylvania church.
+In April 2004, Muthee delivered two sermons as a guest pastor at the Kingsgate Community Church in the United Kingdom, recorded and posted on its website.
+In May 2004, Muthee reprised his role as a guest speaker at an international prayer conference organized by the International Christian Chamber of Commerce in Örebro, Sweden.

+In 2008, Muthee was a speaker at the Exchange Africa-Australia Summit.
+Bishop Muthee has a "strategic partnership" with Yarra Plenty Church of Victoria, Australia, with an October 2008 sermon by Muthee available on their website.

 Churches in Finland have donated funds to Muthee's congregation to build and support projects including a vocational center to provide training in tailoring, dressmaking, and fashion design; hairdressing and beauty therapy; computer studies; catering; plumbing; motor vehicle mechanics; and welding and metal works.
 As of June 2009, Word of Faith Community College has been completed and is training students in some of the planned professions.
 The computer studies program has been accredited by the Computer Society of Kenya.

 Beginning in January 2008, the Word of Faith Church in Limuru cooperated with the Kenya Red Cross and UNICEF to house internally displaced persons.
 Kenya's Daily Nation reported in October 2008 that some families were still being sheltered there.

-Members of the children's ministry group, Kids Works™ International, visited Muthee's congregation in late 2008.
+Members of the children's ministry group Kids Works International visited Muthee's congregation in late 2008.

 Muthee's ventures since then include plans to provide a pastor for the Maasai in Kenya as part of a project with Eagle Rock Covenant Network to help the tribe dig a well and build a village.
 Muthee was also involved with Restoration Alliance in providing potable water to Kenya.
 Restoration Alliance is affiliated with Radiant Life Church in Sacramento where Thomas Muthee has been a frequent speaker and personal friend of Pastor Tony Cunningham.